radiantone/flex/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PCB's documentation!
+Welcome to Flex's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. click:: pcb.cli:cli
+.. click:: flex.cli:cli
-   :prog: PCB
+   :prog: Flex
    :nested: full